tiiuae/ghaf/docs/src/technologies/nvidia_agx_pt_gpio.md

 ### Define the VDA device

->the vda device and its address 'virtual-pa' is defined in the gpio nodes.
+>The vda device and its address 'virtual-pa' is defined in the gpio nodes.
 ```
 ### Define nodes for the GPIO chips
 >The Device Tree defines passthrough memory for the '/dev/vda' passthrough device with the parameter _virtual-pa_.